 2. Block Pop-ups

 Many times additional pop-ups appear while you are on a website.
 These dialogue boxes take you to different pages on the web which may not always be good for your computer’s health.
-Limiting access to these pop ups can save you from accidentally clicking on one and putting the safety of your computer at risk.
+Limiting access to these pop-ups, especially with an ad block for Android, can save you from accidentally clicking on one and putting the safety of your computer at risk.

 3. Limit Shared Folders